Lagos Depot

 The Corsairs have always prized strength, and we have the strength to take what we need from the weak.
 Prosperity is there to be seized.

 CADIZ -- 832 AS -- The Gallic War left Bretonia a wounded beast, stumbling along in a desperate attempt to prolong the inevitable.
-This new 'peace' has left the Bretonians weak, lazy and complacent.
 This presents us with critical opportunities.
-Our reavers scourge their trade lanes to feeble opposition, each raid securing the plunder and materiel needed to rebuild our mighty fleets.
-Now, the Mollys have seized the Dublin system, and its immense Gold wealth along with it.
+Our reavers scourge their Trade Lanes to feeble opposition, each raid securing the plunder and materiel needed to rebuild our mighty fleets.
+Now, the Mollys have seized Dublin, and its immense Gold wealth along with it.
 The Mollys are but gnats compared to the mighty Corsairs - the Elders have decreed that the system will be ours.
 The Battlecruiser Santander has already struck a great victory by eliminating the Battleship Hood.
 The Mollys fear to meet us in open battle, but soon they will be forced to fight or starve.
 With the wealth of Dublin secured, no one will be able to oppose us.
 The path to the Corsairs' great victory in Bretonia and Rheinland is paved in Gold.

 [831 AS] Freeport 9 Seized Over Zoner Treachery